urbantrout/docs/en/sections-and-entries.md

 # Sections and Entries
 =========================

+Introduction here

+## Entries

-Entries generally hold the content that you want to display on your web pages.
+Entries hold the content that you want to display on your web pages.
 Each entry has an Author, a Post Date, an Expiration Date (if desired), a status (enabled or disabled), and of course, content.

-You can also create drafts of entries that live alongside the current live version of the entry, and you’ll also be able to view and revert to past versions of the entry.
+You can also create drafts of entries that live alongside the current live version of the entry.

-Generally each entry will have a stake in its own primary URL on your site, though any entry can be fetched from anywhere if your template needs it.
+Typically each entry will have a stake in its own primary URL on your site, though any entry can be fetched from anywhere if your template needs it.

 ## Sections

-Before you can create entries, you must create “sections” to contain them.
-Each section lets you define the following:
+Before you can create entries, you must create Sections to contain them.
+Each Section lets you define the following:

 * Whether entries in the section have URLs
 * What the entries’ URLs should look like
 * Which template should get loaded if an entry’s URL is requested
-* Which locales entries in the section should target (if you’re using Craft Pro with more than one site locale)
+* Which sites entries in the section should target (if you’re using Craft with more than one site)
-* Which locales should be enabled by default for new entries (if you’re using Craft Pro with more than one site locale)
+* Which sites should be enabled by default for new entries (if you’re using Craft with more than one site)
 * What types of entries should be available in the section, and which fields each of those entry types should have

 To create a new section, go to Settings → Sections and click the “New Section” button.

 ### Section Types

 Not all sections are created equal.
-Craft actually has three different types of sections:
+Craft has three different types of sections:

 #### Singles